HOW TO PROFITABLY TARGET YOUR AUDIENCE USING GOOGLE ADWORDS

 CPA (cost-per-acquisition) – you are charged when someone takes a specific action on your site or converts.
 If you have something you want your users to do on your site, this is a great option.

-You have clear results of your campaigns
+You have clear results from your campaigns

 You can reach specific marketing goals